tongnie/tensorlib/README.md

 ## Model description
 We organise the multiple input time series data into a third-order tensor structure of (time intervals × locations × days).
 Schatten p-norm serves as a better rank surrogate.

 More details can be found in our paper.
+The preprint version can be found at arXiv, and the published version can be found at xxx.

 ## Solving algorithm
 We solve this non-convex problem by using Alternating Direction Method of Multipliers (ADMM) and Generalized Soft Thresholding (GST).